Everything You Need to Know About Bernese Mountain Dogs

 With their deep chests and large-boned bodies, Bernese Mountain dogs are impressive looking dogs.

 They are high maintenance in terms of needs for human interaction and grooming.
 They do shed and their heavy coats make them ill-suited for hot weather.

 Note: Be sure to watch the short video below as you can really see how massive the chest area is in this breed.
 The dog shown was not full-grown when the video was shot, but you can see that this is a giant-sized breed!

 They are happiest when they are close to their families, so plan on keeping them as inside dogs, and allot plenty of time daily for playing, exercising, and grooming.
-Add a bath as needed, and a well-balanced diet, and your Berner should stay happy and healthy.
+Add a bath as needed and a well-balanced diet.
+With proper care, your Berner should stay happy and healthy.

 According to the Bernese Mountain Dog Club of America (BMDCA), males are approximately 25 to 27 inches tall, and weigh about 80 to 115 pounds.Females are smaller, weighing about 70 to 95 pounds and 23 to 26 inches tall.